newrelic/infra-integrations-sdk/docs/tutorial.md

 }
 ```

-Using command
+Using the command:

 ```bash
 redis-cli info | grep total_connections_received:
 ```

-you will receive
+you will receive:

 ```bash
 total_connections_received:111
 ```

 This provides information about the total number of connections accepted by the server.
 This is an ever-growing value which might be reset.
 In a case like this it is more useful to store the change rate instead of the as-is value.
 We use the RATE type and the SDK will automatically compute the change rate.

-Modify the `populateMetrics` function to process the metric data using the RATE type
+Modify the `populateMetrics` function to process the metric data using the RATE type:

 ```go
 func populateMetrics(ms *metric.MetricSet) error {
   // ...